ExcelFunctions.net Logo

 where k is the number of objects chosen and n is the number of possible objects.

-Basic Description
+Function Description

-The Excel PERMUT function calculates the number of permutations of a specified number of objects from a set of objects.
+The Excel Permut function calculates the number of permutations of a specified number of objects from a set of objects.

-The format of the function is :
+The syntax of the function is:

 PERMUT( number, number_chosen )